ec500-software-engineering/project-03-skin-cancer-detection/README.md

 4. As a user, I want to ensure the privacy of the images.
 5. As a user, I would want to be recommended to nearby dermatoligists or general practioner.
 6. As a user, I would want to be educated on the results of the detected skin lesion.
+7. As a user, I would want to keep a track of the images uploaded.

 # Proposed Prototype: